 Does the General Counsel need to review all university contracts?

-Yes, all contracts require a legal review by the General Counsel.
-Refer to the contract review procedures section on this webpage.
+Yes, all contracts require a legal review by the Office of General Counsel.

 Who has the authority to sign a contract on behalf of Samford University?

 The President has the authority to sign all contracts on behalf of the university.
-The President has delegated to the Provost the authority to sign Academic Contracts and to the Vice President for Business and Financial Affairs to sign Business Contracts.
-The Vice Provost for the College of Health Sciences is authorized to sign contracts that are specific to that portion of the university.
-For more information, see the contract review procedures portion on this webpage.
+The President has delegated to the Provost the authority to sign Academic Contracts and to the Vice President for Finance, Business Affairs and Strategy to sign Business Contracts.
+The President, Provost, and Vice President for Finance, Business Affairs and Strategy may delegate authority to other University officials to sign certain contracts within their area of responsibility.

 What should I do if I am served with a subpoena?